TimelikeClosure/memory_match/README.md

         - Resets variable **attempts** to 0
         - Calls **display_stats** function
     - On **Reset button** click, the function handler for the click event should have the following functionality
-        - increment games_played by 1
+        - increment gamesPlayed by 1
         - call reset_stats
         - call display_stats
         - Reset all cards to have the back face showing